Lakshmi Mittal: Personal life

-Mittal was born on 15 June 1950 in Rajasthani Marwari family in Sadulpur, Rajasthan.
-He is married to Usha Kalra.
-They have a son Aditya Mittal and a daughter Vanisha Mittal.
+Mittal is married to Usha Dalmia.
+They have a son Aditya Mittal and a daughter, Vanisha Mittal.

 Lakshmi Mittal has two brothers, Pramod Mittal and Vinod Mittal, and a sister, Seema Lohia, who married Indonesian businessman, Sri Prakash Lohia.
 His residence at 18–19 Kensington Palace Gardens—which was purchased from Formula One boss Bernie Ecclestone in 2004 for £67 million (US$128 million)—made it the world's most expensive house at the time.
 The house is decorated with marble taken from the same quarry that supplied the Taj Mahal.
 The extravagant show of wealth has been referred to as the "Taj Mittal".
 It has 12 bedrooms, an indoor pool, Turkish baths and parking for 20 cars.
 He is a lacto-vegetarian.

-Mittal bought No. 9A Palace Greens, Kensington Gardens, formerly the Philippines Embassy, for £70 million in 2008 for his daughter Vanisha Mittal who is married to Amit Bhatia, a businessman and philanthropist.
+Mittal bought No. 9A Palace Greens, Kensington Gardens, formerly the Philippines Embassy, for £70 million in 2008 for his daughter Vanisha Mittal, who is married to Amit Bhatia, a businessman and philanthropist.
 Mittal threw a lavish "vegetarian reception" for Vanisha in the Palace of Versailles, France.

 In 2005, he also bought a colonial bungalow for $30 million at No. 22, Dr APJ Abdul Kalam Road, New Delhi, one of the most exclusive streets in India, occupied by embassies and billionaires, and rebuilt it as a house.

+In 2025, Mittal was reported to be preparing to leave the United Kingdom after nearly three decades of residence, following the UK government’s decision to abolish the non-domiciled (“non-dom”) tax status.

 Personal wealth

 According to the Sunday Times Rich List 2016, Mittal and his family had an estimated personal net worth of £7.12 billion, a decrease of $2.08 billion on the previous year.
 Meanwhile, in 2016 Forbes magazine's annual billionaires list assessed estimated Mittal's wealth in 2016 at as the 135th-wealthiest billionaire with a net worth of US$8.4 billion.
-Mittal's net worth peaked in 2008, assessed by The Sunday Times at £27.70 billion, and by Forbes at US$45.0 billion, and rated as the fourth-wealthiest individual in the world.As of 2022, he was ranked as the 15th richest man in India by Forbes with a net-worth of US$17.8 billion.
+Mittal's net worth peaked in 2008, assessed by The Sunday Times at £27.70 billion, and by Forbes at US$45.0 billion, and rated as the fourth-wealthiest individual in the world.
+As of 2022, he was ranked as the 15th richest man in India by Forbes with a net-worth of US$17.8 billion.
+According to Forbes, Lakshmi Mittal’s net worth is currently estimated at US$16.4 billion as of 2024.
+He holds the position of the 113th richest individual globally and ranks as the 13th wealthiest person in India.

+In October 2024, Mittal was ranked 15th on Forbes' list of India’s 100 richest tycoons, with a net worth of $16.7 billion.